Eric Cantona to return to Old Trafford

 Soccer Aid: Eric Cantona to play in Old Trafford match

-Manchester United and France legend Eric Cantona is to return to the hallowed Old Trafford turf in June.
+Manchester United and France legend Eric Cantona is to return to Old Trafford in June.

 He'll be playing at Manchester United's stadium as part of the Soccer Aid charity football match for Unicef.